mezcel/jq-tput-terminal/README.md

 - App Launcher for Desktop Environment: ```./xterm-launcher``` (it will call ```./bash-rosary```)

-- Add needed software that is missing on your system: ```./download-dependencies``` (Called automatically from within App or you can run it manually)
+- Automatically verify and add needed software that is missing on your system. ```./gnu/download-dependencies``` (Called automatically from within App or you can run it manually)